brightnetwork-technology-academy/bnta_cohort3/HTML_CSS/CSS_Selectors/README.md

 - `element1 + element2`

-	The addition symbol is used to select the elements of type `element2` which occur directly after each of type `element1`
+	The addition symbol is the *adjacent sibling combinator* and is used to select the elements of type `element2` which occur directly after each of type `element1`, on the same level

 ### Pseudo-classes